 No matter how beautiful it is, bats won’t move into a box if it’s in a busy, inner city street.
 A bat friendly box should be placed at least 3m from the ground and no more than 7-8m from the nearest tree branches.
 Best results come in areas of diverse habit, preferably with a stream, river or lake nearby.

 However, even if you don’t live somewhere that matches that description, you can still make a bat box for a friend who does.
 It’s the perfect present for a nature-lover!

 Here’s a visual guide by The Wildlife Trusts to get you started.

 This final action may seem obvious, but it’s not just us humans that need to drink more in the summer months.
 For birds and bees, having access to fresh water is essential for their survival.

 As well as drinking water, birds will jump in and wash themselves to rid themselves of parasites.
 Bees on the other hand, not known for their swimming ability, will probably drown if they fall in.

 Therefore, it’s really important to put out containers with a rough surface.
-Instead of a plastic tub, try using an old terracotta.
-It’s also a good idea to place some stones or pieces of wood at the edge of the dish, so that insects have a way out!
+Instead of a plastic tub, try using an old terracotta dish.
+It’s also a good idea to place some stones or pieces of wood at the edge of the dish, so that insects have a way out.